mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 Competition is acceptable, both in teams and as individuals, though primarily in physical sports.
 The Psionic Games are strongly competitive as they provide a means for the most promising Intendants to achieve Noble status.

 Humor is found in puns and linguistic tricks.
 Zhodani do not take amusement from the misfortune of others: to do so is against the principles of Tavrziansh.
 Slapstick humor and practical jokes involving humiliation are not appreciated.
-Outsiders sometimes characterise the Zhodani as humorless but in reality they are usually a joyful people, often laughing in delight or pleasant surprise and they appreciate mildly self- deprecating humor.
+Outsiders sometimes characterise the Zhodani as humorless but in reality they are usually a joyful people, often laughing in delight or pleasant surprise and they appreciate mildly self-deprecating humor.
 Those who are too despondent to appreciate humor are usually suffering from a mental illness and will be identified and treated by the Tavrchedl'.

 Racism might seem surprising given their philosophy, but the Zhodani are very uncomfortable beyond the borders of the Consulate, perceiving such places to be “where liars and thieves are allowed to wander loose, untreated for their conditions”.
 This discomfort is not merely disgust but also the realization that the innate honesty of the Zhodani leaves them open to deceit, cons and charlatans.

 There is little racial diversity within the Consulate, so even mild physiological variety in other humans may appear strange to the Zhodani.
-Their diplomats and traders require special training to allow them to interact comfortably with non-
+Their diplomats and traders require special training to allow them to interact comfortably with non-Zhodani.
-Zhodani.
 Intendants and Nobles are better at handling contact with outsiders, but often still prefer the security of a psionic scan to ensure the honest intents of their visitor.

 Extracted, with permission, from Delta 3 is Down by Dominic Mooney & Andy Lilly.
 BITS, 2001.